villano-lab/nrCascadeSim/paper/paper.md

 thermal neutron) is small compared to most nuclear recoil energy scales.

-`nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file, the structure of which is outlined in \ref{rootfile_fig}.
+`nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file, the structure of which is outlined in Figure \ref{rootfile_fig}.

 \begin{figure}
   \includegraphics[width=\columnwidth]{joss_fig.pdf}